percebus/azure-secure-networking-for-devs/docs/tutorial/01/spoke.md

 - [x] Hub > Spoke
 - [x] Spoke > Hub

-For this excercise will check all the boxes.
+For this excercise will check some of the boxes.

 ##### Remote virtual network summary